SKaaalper/pipeNode-cheker-Stats/README.md

 - **Add the following variables**:

 - `BOT_TOKEN` — Telegram bot token.
-You can create a new bot via @BotFather.
+You can create a new bot via [@BotFather](https://t.me/BotFather)).
 After creating the bot, open the bot in Telegram and press Start to activate it.

 - `CHAT_ID` — Your Telegram Chat ID.
-You can retrieve this using @userinfobot.
+You can retrieve this using [@userinfobot](https://t.me/userinfobot).
 Just message the bot and it will return your numeric Chat ID.

 - `SEND_TELEGRAM` — true or false.
 If set to true, the script will send status updates to Telegram.
 If set to false, updates will only be printed to the terminal.